oariasz/oariasz/README.md

 # Omar Arias
 - 👋 Hi, I’m Omar Arias
-- 👀 I’m interested in developing data analytics/ML/BI as well as web/mobile app solutions, especially through Python, Flutter & React.
+- 👀 I’m interested in developing data analytics/ML/BI as well as web/mobile app solutions, especially through Python & React.
-- 🌱 I’m currently testing Computer Vision with different DL techniques.
+- 🌱 I’m currently building AI applicacions
 - 🌱 I’m also working with LLMs trying to harness the power of pre-trained models.
 - 📫 You can reach me at oariasz72@gmail.com